bazelbuild/starlark/spec.md

 If the signs of the operands differ, the sign of the remainder `x % y` matches that of the dividend, `x`.
 For all finite x and y (y ≠ 0), `(x // y) * y + (x % y) == x`.
+The `/` operator implements floating-point division, and yields a `float` result even when its operands are both of type `int`.

 Integers, including negative values, may be interpreted as bit vectors.
 The `|`, `&`, and `^` operators implement bitwise OR, AND, and XOR,